TERREMEMBER/znbase/docs/content/v2.1/benchmark/tpcc-ysql/_index.md

 ### Start the Database

-Start your YugabyteDB cluster by following the steps [here](../../deploy/manual-deployment/).
+Start your ZNbaseDB cluster by following the steps [here](../../deploy/manual-deployment/).

 {{< tip title="Tip" >}}
 You will need the IP addresses of the nodes in the cluster for the next step.